codyn-net/osx/README.md

 4. Build the framework.

-   Run `scripts/make-framework <version>` to build the codyn framework.
-The version has to be explicitly specified at the moment (i.e. this should be just the version of codyn that you compiled).
+   Run `scripts/make-framework [<version>]` to build the codyn framework.
+The version specified is optional and when omitted is extracted from `codyn/configure.ac`.

    This will result in a `osx/Codyn.framework` directory which contains the codyn binaries as a self-contained OS X framework.
 It will also provide